DragonSpit/HPCsharp/README.md

 HPC# .SortMergePar |77|412|260| 14-core Intel Xeon
 HPC# .SortMergePar |293|893|760| 32-core AMD EPYC

 HPCsharp's Parallel Merge Sort is not stable, just like Array.Sort.
+The version benchmarked above is the not-in-place one.
 Faster than Array.Sort and List.Sort across all distributions, and substantially faster than Linq.OrderBy and Linq.OrderBy.AsParallel, which doesn't scale well as the number of cores increases.
 HPCsharp's
 Parallel Merge Sort scales very well with the number of cores, for all distributions providing higher performance than Array.Sort() and
 Linq.OrderBy and Linq.OrderBy.AsParallel.